marcin-filipiak/IoT_Configurator/README.md

 GooglePlay:

 The application can be found soon on Google Play.
+Please write testing@noweenergie.org if you want help and join to closed test!

 <hr>